hildebrandmw/CounterTools.jl/README.md

 ## Installation

-This is not a registerd Julia package.
+This is not a registered Julia package.
 To install, use
 ```julia
 julia> using Pkg